 - Ensure low level concerns are also carefully recorded and stored securely and confidentially - If it feels uncomfortable it is probably a low-level concern.
-You need to share your concerns and record it on Confide.
+You need to share your concerns

 Contact details LADO: 01872 326536; lado@cornwall.gov.uk

 If a referral needs to be made, then this must go through MARU who will then pass it on to the LADO team.
 The referral form can be found on the OSCP website.